Its-utsav/the-javascript-typescript/Namaste-JavaScript/06-advanced-topics/02-promises.md

 <center>or</center>

-- A `promise` object represents the eventual completion or failure of n asynchronous operation and its resulting value.
+- A `promise` object represents the eventual completion or failure of an asynchronous operation and its resulting value.

 ## promise chain